 This example illustrates how to configure and playback live video.
-It includes sample players for iOS devices, Adobe Flash, and Microsoft Silverlight and source code for an OSMF-based Flash Player and Microsoft Silverlight 3 or greater.
+It includes sample players for iOS devices, Adobe Flash, Microsoft Silverlight, and DASH clients and source code for an OSMF-based Flash Player and Microsoft Silverlight 3 or later.
 It uses the live stream type.